AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

   - **Timeline Capabilities:** Includes features for creating timelines of events based on forensic data, crucial for reconstructing sequences of activities.
   - **User-Friendly Interface:** Intuitive interface designed for ease of use in forensic examinations.
   - **Reporting:** Generates detailed reports to document findings and support legal proceedings.

-Forensic Explorer is widely utilized by forensic professionals and organizations requiring advanced tools for detailed disk and timeline analysis in digital investigations.
+This one is also widely utilized by forensic professionals and organizations requiring advanced tools for detailed disk and timeline analysis in digital investigations.

+Passing now to my favorite tools related to malwares, these type of challenges are my favorites.

 ### Malware Analysis